6G-SANDBOX/docs/docs/toolkit-installer/installation.md

     ![cpuModel](./images/cpuModel.png)
 </p>

-1. Finally, Deploy the TNLCM virtual machine on the new host.
+6. Finally, Deploy the TNLCM virtual machine on the new host.
 When deploying, you will have the option to select the host.
+Choose the same host where you updated the CPU model.

 :::note
 In general, these steps will be necessary in all cases where a virtual machine is deployed in OpenNebula that has MongoDB.